Table of Contents

 Hollow bars are inserted into the slope surface with the filling of grouting materials.
-It is faster than drilled soil nailing method and having more corrosion resistive features.
+It is faster than drilled soil nailing method and has more corrosion-resistive features.

 d.
 Jet grouted soil nailing method

-Less corrosive steel bars are installed in the holes made by eroding soil using jets in slope surfaces.
+Less corrosive steel bars are installed in the holes made by eroding soil using jets on slope surfaces.
 Then, holes are grouted with concrete.

 e.
 Launched soil nailing method

-This method involves nailing steel bars forced to the soil with a single shot using compression by an air mechanism.
+This method involves nailing steel bars forced into the soil with a single shot using compression by an air mechanism.

 It is a difficult method to penetrate the ground with nails in a single shot.